bibleexchange/courses/_homiletics-1/en/homiletics-1.md

 ### Action can also help to illustrate your point

 You can use action movements at times to illustrate what you are sharing with the people.
 For example, you can hold up the shield of faith or make motions like you are swinging a sword to illustrate the sword of the Spirit.
 You are trying to convince people of their need and share truth with them; you can use almost every means possible to get your point across.
-You do not want to be excessive with your motions to the point where you take away from what is being said, but it is okay to put life and energy into the sermon.
+You do not want to be excessive with your motions to the point where you take away from what is being said, but it is okay to put life and energy into the sermon.